RaspAP/raspap-docs/docs/index.md

 ## Quick start
 Start with a clean install of the [latest release of Raspberry Pi OS (32-bit) Lite](https://www.raspberrypi.org/downloads/raspbian/).
 The Raspberry Pi OS desktop and 64-bit beta distros are unsupported.

-Update Raspbian, including the kernel and firmware, followed by a reboot:
+Update RPi OS to its latest version, including the kernel and firmware, followed by a reboot:

 ```
 sudo apt-get update
-sudo apt-get dist-upgrade
+sudo apt-get full-upgrade
 sudo reboot
 ```
 Set the WiFi country in raspi-config's **Localisation Options**: `sudo raspi-config`.